reiddraper/reiddraper.com/_posts/2011-03-28-jekyll-test.md

 title: Jekyll test
 ---

-# Here is a heading
+# Here is an h1 heading

 And now some regular text is coming in and it will span multiple lines and all that stuff.